ED-IP/Milestone-2-Project/README.md

 # Toronto Tourism Office (Description)

-The project is intended to be an brief introduction for tourist or people with interes to visit the city of Toronto (Canada) by the (fictional) Toronto Tourism Office.
+The project is intended to be a brief introduction for tourist or people with interest to visit the city of Toronto (Canada) by the (fictional) Toronto Tourism Office.

-It should provide a brief information of some of the common question about services and activities that canbe found in the city and its proximities.
-It also provides a contact form that the office could use to provide further and more in detail information to specific question by an user.
+It should provide a brief information of some of the common question about services and activities that can be found in the city and its proximities.
+It also provides a contact form that the office could use to provide further and more in detail information to specific question by a guest.

 ## UX